Sixshaman/VulkanGenericStructures/README.md

 This library uses `namespace vgs` for its parts.

 Classes:
-- `GenericStruct` — non-owning view of any Vulkan structure that contains `sType` and `pNext` members.
-Can only be used in scope of the original structure variable.
-- `StructureBlob` — owning blob of any Vulkan structure that contains `sType` and `pNext` members.
-Can be freely passed outside of scope and returned from the functions (with the exception if the structure members reference memory).
+- `StructureBlob` — typeless blob of any Vulkan structure that contains `sType` and `pNext` members.
+Can be freely passed outside of scope and returned from the functions (with the exception if the structure members reference outside memory).
 - `GenericStructureChain` — non-owning structure chain builder.
-Provides `AppendToChain` and `AppendToChainGeneric` (for generic structure classes) methods which assigns last `pNext` member of the chain to the provided structure.
+Provides `AppendToChain` and `AppendToChainGeneric` (for `StructureBlob`) methods which assigns last `pNext` member of the chain to the provided structure.
 Can only be used in scope of all structure variables that form it.
 - `StructureChainBlob` — owning structure chain builder.
 Can be freely passed outside of scope and returned from functions (with the exception if the structure members reference memory).

 ## Usage

-### Initializing all members for VkPhysicalDeviceFeatures2 chain
+### Initializing all members for VkPhysicalDeviceFeatures2 chain, with automatic sType and pNext initialization

-(Assumes all passed structures have initialized `sType`)
 ```cpp

 vgs::GenericStructureChain<vk::PhysicalDeviceFeatures2> physicalDeviceFeaturesChain;